allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Deploy any kind of decision that is against codes of ethic.
     * Mock a team member's decision.
     * Refuse to do any assigned work in general.
+    * Share constructive criticism of others opinions before making a final decision as a group.
+    * Allow other group members to have an equal say in decisions.

 ### Postmortems